mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 ### Therapy

-At first the idea was to have some games and a so called Therapy function, which at that time was basically a "pill and therapy" reminder of sorts.
+At first the idea was to have some games and a so called <b style="color:#00adb5">Therapy</b> function, which at that time was basically a "pill and therapy" reminder of sorts.
 So in essence, when you need to take a pill or have a therapy scheduled with your physiotherapist.

-We scratched that idea and went with games and retained the Therapy name, but used it as a "exercise program" of sorts.
+We scratched that idea and went with games and retained the Therapy name, but used it as an <b style="color:#00adb5">"exercise program"</b> of sorts.
 Basically which exercises should one Therapy contain, how many repetitions each of the exercise would have and the duration of each.
 You can imagine Therapy as a standard workout program, but with the exercises that are only available within the application itself.